 To find colleges that fit you well, you have to know yourself

 Do you like campuses that are packed or quiet?
-Do you want to be in a huge city, rural town or somewhere in between?
+Do you want to be in a huge city, a rural town, or somewhere in between?
 You want to find a school where you’ll be comfortable.
 What sort of environment do you picture yourself in for the next four years?

 Get some extra help with your choice

 Turn to people who know you, like your parents, coaches, and friends.
 Ask where they think you would be happiest with college life.
 They remember little comments you’ve made in the past, and they see things you haven’t noticed about yourself.
 Give them a chance to say where they think you would thrive.

 A few of them might even have colleges in mind.
 They think of schools they’ve attended or have heard good things about.
 If they give you their picks, listen to their reasons and look into the college yourself.
 If the college looks great, add it to your list.
 If not, just scratch it and move on.

 There’s no pressure to take everyone’s advice or to please them with your choice.
 You just want to hear from the people with you every day.
 They can help you along the way as you choose a great college team.